 Made by Good Smile Company, these non scale figures have unproportionate features such as big heads and small bodies.
 They are somewhat poseable and come with a stand and optional accessories.
 There are many different customizable parts that are sold separately for these figures such dioramas.
 These figures are highly popular for their cute chibi appearance, affordability and customizability with their replaceable parts/accessories and poseable joints.

-Shop Nendoroids at Otakumart
+Shop Chibis and Nendoroids at Otakumart

 Made by Max Factory and distributed by Good Smile Company, these action figures usually stand about 15cm tall and include optional parts and a stand.
 While they are very poseable with multiple joints they are also delicate.
 Max Factory describes Figma as, “Looks great, poses easily.
 The figma series is a collection of PVC action figures that are highly articulated, yet still beautiful, allowing you to display your favorite characters in the poses you prefer. ”